Partisan Views

 Because of this, in order to document trends over time in the partisan gap, there is a tradeoff where we can either describe more years using fewer questions, or fewer years using more questions.
 We describe results using two different approaches, which end up supporting similar conclusions.

 The first graph below shows the average partisan gap on two opinions that were measured in all of our surveys: whether global warming has been happening, and whether, if warming has been happening, it has been caused at least partly by human activity.
-The partisan gap, which was only 8 percentage points on average in 1997 and 1998, peaked at 30 percentage points in 2011 and stabilized between 24 and 29 percentage points from 2012 to 2020.
-In 2020, this gap was 26 percentage points, on par with the past eight years.
-These data refute the claim that the gap has grown in recent years amid an increasingly polarized political system in the United States.
+The partisan gap, which was only 8 percentage points on average in 1997 and 1998, peaked at 30 percentage points in 2011 and stabilized between 24 and 28 percentage points from 2012 to 2020.
+However, in 2024, this gap was 35 percentage points, the greatest the partisan gap has been.

 The second graph shows the partisan gap using seven measures included in 10 surveys: (1) that global warming has been happening, (2) that, if warming has been happening, it was caused at least in part by human activity, (3) that policy should reduce greenhouse gas emissions by power plants, (4) that CAFE standards should be increased (standards about the fuel efficiency of cars), (5) that energy efficiency of buildings should be increased, (6) that energy efficiency of appliances should be increased, and (7) that climate scientists are trustworthy.